redbadger/awesome-badger/chriswhealy/03 Hoisting.md

 class MyNewClass extends SomeOtherClass {}
 ```

-It is perfect;y valid to say this instead:
+It is perfectly valid to say this instead:

 ```javascript
 class MyNewClass extends dynamicallyChooseClassToExtend() {}